andresgur/fetch_lc/README.md

 # fetch_lc
 Your one-stop shop to all catalogue lightcurves!

 Simply supply the Ra and Dec of your favourite object and see the magic happen.
 So far implemented TESS, PTF, ZTF, WISE, GALEX, SWIFT-UVOT, SWIFT-XRT and FERMI-LAT.

-To use it simply run

  `python fetch_lc.py --ra "XX.XX" --dec "XX.XX" `